Hawton Church – A Short Tour

 S. Edmund – an arrow, S. Catherine – a wheel, S. Peter – a key, S. Clement – an anchor, S. Anne – a lily, S. Margaret of Antioch – a dragon on a lead and S. Mary Magdalene – a vase of ointment.

 Now turn around and face the north wall of the chancel.
 Note the tomb which is probably that of Sir Robert de Compton (d 1330).
 This is unlikely to be its original position as the carving on the shield is partially obscured.
 At the back of the tomb is a hagioscope (or squint hole) which would have enabled a priest in the chapel that stood the other side of this wall to see the high altar.

 Now, on the north wall of the sanctuary view the carving for which Hawton is so well known, the Easter Sepulchre.
 An Easter Sepulchre was used to hold the host (the bread from Holy Communion) from Maundy Thursday to Easter Day, the three days between Jesus' death and resurrection, in the recess at the back.
-The whole carving tells the story of Christ's death and resurrection although it suffered some depredation at the hands of Puritan Parliamentarian soldiers during the civil war in the 17th century.
+The whole carving tells the story of Christ's death, resurrection and ascension although it suffered some depredation at the hands of Puritan Parliamentarian soldiers during the civil war in the 17th century.